olab/OLab4/README.md

 # Welcome to OLab4

+<06-Dec-2020 Developers Note: this repo is in translation from an Entrada-based OLab player codebase to .Net.
+The transition is expected to be complete in Q1 2021.>

 OLab4 is an open source web-based educational research platform that supports the creation and publication of virtual scenarios.
 Much of its original structure is based on OpenLabyrinth v3, a platform that was originally designed to support virtual patients but evolved into so much more.

 For more information please visit our website: http://olab.ca